Japanese Essentials: How to ask if a place is nearby

 Asking for directions in Japanese is very easy and a good way to meet the locals.
 Follow our handy vocabulary guide to learning how to ask if a place is nearby.

 You should never shy away from asking people for directions in Japan.
-Even if your Japanese is very basic, the Japanese people will usually do their very best to help you.
+Even if your Japanese is very basic, the Japanese people will usually do their very best to help you, even going as far as showing where to go if your destination is nearby.
 One person that you can always rely on for direction is the local police officer.
 You can usually find them in the closest 交番, small local police station which are located all over Japan.

 Let’s learn a key sentence to ask someone if a place you’d like to go to is nearby or not.